mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 ### Offer incentives for a cash buyer

 I mentioned in my previous post that one of the biggest surprises of the deal was [how much closing time matters](/i-sold-tinypilot/#due-diligence-makes-me-weaker-by-the-day).

-For a buyer financing the purchase with a SBA-backed bank loan, the typical closing time I've heard is three to five months.
+For TinyPilot, it was three months between signing the letter of intent and finalizing the deal.
+I've heard the typical closing time for a buyer with an SBA-backed bank loan is three to five months.
 During that time, the seller bears a substantial risk should the deal fall through or if their business falls in value.

+Cash deals involve fewer decision-makers and require less paperwork and bureacracy.
+I've heard of cash deals closing in 30 days or less.

 If I sell another business, I plan to offer incentives that make it easier for the buyer to purchase in cash.
 I could offer a discount for a cash purchase or make other accomodations to attract buyers who can purchase in cash and make a fast close.

-The other subtlety of a buyer purchasing with a bank loan is that it makes the closing contract more complicated, which means more frictional loss to lawyers.
-Working through the requirements from the bank probably consumed $10-20k in lawyer time, so even if I accepted a lower price from a cash buyer, I'd make some of it back on lower closing costs.
+The other subtlety of a buyer purchasing with a bank loan is that it makes the closing contract more complicated, which means you spend more on lawyers.
+Working through the requirements from the bank probably consumed $10-20k in lawyer time, so even if I accepted a lower price from a cash buyer, I'd make some of it back by reducing closing costs.

 ### Shift contract negotiations to earlier in the process

-The contract negotiations were the part I found most unpleasant about the whole deal, and I'm still not sure how to do it better.
+The most stressful part of the sale were the contract negotiations, and I'm still not sure how to do it better.

-The main issue was that I felt like I was in terrible negotiating position by the time we got to the APA.
-By the time we got to serious negotiations over the contract, it was already five weeks into due diligence, so I didn't want to risk starting the whole process over with a new buyer.
+By the time we got to contract negotiations, I felt like I was in terrible negotiating.
+By that point, I'd already invested five weeks into due diligence, so I felt exhaused and afraid of starting the whole process over with a new buyer.

-The ideal for me would be if the buyer had to present me with an APA before I sign an exclusive LOI with them, but the buyer isn't going to want to invest the time or money unless I'm exclusive with them.
+It would be wonderful for the seller if the buyer had to present the purchase agreement along with the letter of intent.
+That way, if I saw terms I didn't like, I could request adjustments before ever taking TinyPilot off the market or participating in due diligence.
+The buyer would never agree to that, as they don't want to spend thousands of dollars drafting a legal agreement before they've gotten some commitment from the seller.

-What I'll try next time is to put a few terms I care about into the LOI.
+What I'll try next time is to negotiate a few terms I care about at the LOI stage.
 I'd want to include things like:

-- Transition time
+- Short transition time
-- Restrictions on confidentiality
+- Limited restrictions on confidentiality

 ### Begin working with a lawyer earlier

-I found a law firm when I started the process, and they reviewed the broker agreement, but I didn't reach out to them again until I had the APA.
-It turned out that they wanted to review the LOI as well.
-At the time, I felt like the LOI didn't matter because it wasn't binding anyway, so why bother reviewing.
+I found an M&A law firm to represent me in the sale when I started talking with a broker.
+The lawyer reviewed the broker agreement, but I didn't reach out to them again until I had the purchase agreement from the buyer.

-In retrospect, I think it would have been helpful to include a few key things in the LOI.
-It's still not binding, but it sets a baseline before the APA.
+I never asked my lawyer to review the LOI.
+It wasn't binding anyway, so why bother spending money on a legal review?
+In retrospect, I think it would have been helpful to involve my lawyer at that stage, as the LOI sets a baseline for the APA.

-They can review existing contracts and help you prepare the documents you'll need for standard due diligence so that you're not holding up the deal later.
+Had I met with my lawyer earlier, they also would have helped me with prep work around reviewing my existing contracts and gathering the documents I'd need later to speed up due diligence.

 It's also a good time to see if you like working with this lawyer.
-Once you're in the middle of a contract negotiations, it's a big deal to fire your lawyer and pull in someone else.
+Once you're in the middle of a contract negotiations, it's much more difficult to fire your lawyer and pull in someone else.

-Review existing contracts that say what happens in a sale (look for terms like "transfer" or "notice").

 ### Create an unofficial "small stuff agreement" with the buyer